 Road trip to Dundee

-David and I went through to Dundee for lunch and to meet Jamie's girlfriend Aisling.
-She is beautiful and very friendly.
+Davie and I went through to Dundee for lunch today.
 We had a very pleasant lunch in a restaurant recommended by Jamie then we walked along the shopping street and bought crêpes from a stall; they were delicious.
-Then Jamie and Aisling helped choose a really nice Superdry winter jacket for David.
+Then Jamie helped to choose a really nice Superdry winter jacket for Davie.
 Superdry is apparently a good quality brand or so Jamie tells me - I know nothing of these things.
-David hadn't been at all interested in getting a new jacket until Jamie convinced him that it was a good idea - big brothers can be useful!
+Davie hadn't been at all interested in getting a new jacket until Jamie convinced him that it was a good idea - big brothers can be useful!
 We all had a coffee in a friendly coffee shop called "Empire State Coffee" which had good coffee and comfy couches upstairs where we chatted until it was time for Davie and I to set off home.
 We picked up a Chinese meal on the way and arrived home just at the right time to have dinner with Grandma and our intrepid hill-walkers who had all enjoyed their weekend.

 Wigwam